π Mastering JavaScript for Full-Stack Development

-Comprehensive step-by-step roadmap to mastering JavaScript for full-stack web development — validated from MDN, W3Schools, The Odin Project, and official documentation — designed for beginners aiming for professional readiness.
+Comprehensive step-by-step roadmap to mastering JavaScript for Full-stack web development β validated from MDN, W3Schools, The Odin Project, and official documentation.

 Goal: Master the JavaScript ecosystem for both frontend and backend, build and deploy real-world full-stack web applications using Node.js, Express, and React/Vue/Angular, and understand deployment, testing, and scaling.